 There are lots of chances to do some quick work and earn bucks inside and outside your home.
 You can answer online surveys, care for pets while their owners are on vacation, participate in focus groups, and more.
 You restock your emergency fund, and soft-drink companies learn which color they should use for their new labels.
 Win win!

 3. Get a second job.

 None of us likes the thought of pulling extra hours when we’re already tired, much less being away from our families for that much longer.
-But even six months of an extra job can make a huge difference when Murphy comes calling.
+But even four weeks of an extra job can make a huge difference when Murphy comes calling.
 At that point, you’ll be relieved that you worked extra, rather than being relieved you didn’t.

 Look at your budget and do a bunch of little cuts that you won’t notice individually but add up significantly.
 Turn the thermostat down a degree or two, clip some coupons, and cancel unnecessary services or memberships.
 The results could raise some eyebrows.